julien-sarazin/idylle/docs/docs/architecture.md

 ### 1. Initialization
 #### 1. Dependencies
 The dependency module regroups all systems that can be override/extended.
-At this time there are 4 dependencies with specific responsabilities :
+At this time there are 4 dependencies with specific responsibilities :

   - `CriteriaBuilder:` Parse and serialize the request's query into something understandable for your persistency.
   - `ErrorHandler:` Handle how to respond to a request when an error has been raised during the flow.